 Beyond this legacy is also a historical force in operation and we see this in Sudan which has populations of Arabized people and non-Arabized people.
 And Arabization does not mean being non–African or of mixed ancestry.
 (See photo of Meles v Bashir).
 Africans have always been diverse, and dark skin or thick lips has nothing to do with a more “historical” African.
 Actually the further back we go we see the so-called Bantu type is a recent African group who expanded during successive Bantu expansions.
 This expansion displaced many other “types” of Africans, such as the so-called pygmy people (Baka) of the Cameroon who are much smaller in stature and much lighter in complexion.

 ‘Now when it comes to Ancient Egypt we start seeing how this notion of “race” is played against African people.
-Using the same 18th century models to say “The Ancient Egyptians were Caucasian” based on regressive skull measurements.
+Using the same 18th century models to say “The Ancient Egyptians were Caucasian” based on racist anthropology called skull measurements.
 (Carleton Coon)

 But did anyone think to measure the skull of a Somali or a Rwandan person?
 And that is when things got twisted and the reversed theories of Ethiopians and Tutsi people being members of some distant European gene pool emerged.
 Many coastal African populations share Middle Eastern DNA, and so do many Palestinian people.
 A genetic study in 1996 suggested that more than 50% of the Lemba Y-chromosomes are from the Middle East.
 But this has nothing to do with being African.

 Difference does not mean different race.
 And how an ethnic group sees itself as distinct from other ethnic groups (as in the case of Egypt) does not mean Ancient Egyptians were not African.
 Only that they were another ‘type’ of African.